-Bruce Power Inc. (Applicant) is a power marketer seeking renewal of its existing export authorization to sell electric energy into Canada, which was originally granted in OE Docket No. EA-349 in 2009.
-In its application filed on February 18, 2014 (Application), the Applicant requested a renewal of its export authorization for a term of ten years.
-App. at 1, 2.
+Portland General Electric Company (PGE) is a power marketer seeking renewal of its existing export authorization to sell electric energy into Canada, which was originally granted in OE Docket No. EA-97 in 1994.
+In its application filed on May 9, 2014 (Application), PGE requested a renewal of its export authorization for a term of ten years.
+App. at 1.

-The Applicant is an Ontario, Canada corporation with its principal place of business in Tiverton, Ontario.
+PGE is a vertically integrated electric utility with its principal place of business in Portland, Oregon.
 App. at 2.
-As a power marketer, the Applicant does not own any electric power generation, transmission, or distribution facilities in the United States and "does not have a power supply system of its own on which exports of power from the United States could have a reliability, fuel use, or system stability impact."
-App. at 2-3, 5.
-The Applicant is authorized to sell wholesale electric capacity and energy pursuant to a market-based rate tariff on file with the Federal Energy Regulatory Commission (FERC).
-App. at 2.
+In addition to owning electric power generation, transmission, and distribution facilities, PGE also buys and sells electric power in the Western energy wholesale market and sells electric power to customers in Canada.
+App. at 2 and 4.
+PGE is authorized to sell wholesale electric capacity and energy pursuant to a market-based rate tariff on file with the Federal Energy Regulatory Commission (FERC).
+App. at 3.